 Swap to Sports or Tourism or go back to all job sectors

-Swimming teachers help people learn how to swim, improve their swimming skills and to exercise in water.
+Swimming teachers help people of all ages and abilities learn how to swim and how to improve their technique.

 You could work: evenings / weekends / bank holidays; as customers demand